 You can’t reliably close web extension popout-tabs with the

-browser.tabs.remove() method or replace it with a blank tab using
+browser.tabs.remove() function or replace it with a blank tab using

 browser.tabs.update().
 You also can’t close them with